regex-clases-de-caracteres

 Character Classes in Regex

-Character classes are a set of characters that we group together to search for a match with any of the characters in the group.
+Character classes are a set of characters that we group together to find a match with any of the characters in the group.

-They are defined using square brackets [], and inside them, we indicate the characters we want to search for.
+They are defined using square brackets [], and inside them we specify the characters we want to search for.

 For example, the expression [abc] will match any of the characters a, b, or c.
-This means that any string containing at least one of these characters will fulfill the pattern.
+This means that any string containing at least one of these characters will satisfy the pattern.

 Simple Character Classes